Best Sortly Alternatives for 2026

 Airpinpoint is not an inventory app.
 It's a location tracking platform.
 The distinction matters because it solves the exact problem that drives most people away from Sortly: you need real-time position data, not a photo catalog.

 You attach an Apple Find My compatible beacon to an asset.
-That beacon broadcasts its position via Bluetooth Low Energy, picked up by any of the 2.5+ billion Apple devices worldwide.
+That beacon broadcasts via Bluetooth Low Energy, picked up by any of the 2.5+ billion Apple devices worldwide.
 Location data flows to your Airpinpoint dashboard automatically.
 No scanning.
 No human in the loop.

 What You Get